Fairtrade is a global movement for change, represented in the United States by Fairtrade America.

-Business Development Manager: Ariel Bramble
+Business Development Manager: Michael Cakmes

-Impact and Innovation Manager: Stefanie Colish
+Impact and Innovation Manager: Stefanie Kruglik

-Compliance Manager: Matt Hamilton
+Strategic Initiatives Manager: Matt Hamilton

-Digital Content Manager: Kyle Freund
+Media Manager: Kyle Freund

-Fairtrade America’s Board Members
+Fairtrade America’s Board of Directors

-Treasurer: Anthony Hall is a consultant with expertise in business development, marketing channels and global business with extensive experience in Asia and Europe.
+Chair: Tony Hall is a consultant with expertise in business development, marketing channels and global business with extensive experience in Asia and Europe.
 He has spent many years promoting fair trade and supporting Fair Trade Organizations, helping them improve their strategic and marketing skills as well as finding new outlets for their products in Europe and the United States.

-Secretary: Tim Beaty has more than 30 years of experience in labor and community organizing.
+Treasurer: Tim Beaty has more than 30 years of experience in labor and community organizing.
 Tim is currently the Director of Global Strategies for the Teamsters, where he has worked since 2005.
 He advised Fairtrade International on the recently revised Standard for Hired Labor and is involved with CRS Fair Trade in his local parish.

-Member: Gilberto Amaya is Chief of Party to the El Salvador Cacao Alliance for Catholic Relief Services.
+Secretary: Gilberto Amaya is Chief of Party to the El Salvador Cacao Alliance for Catholic Relief Services.
 He has more than 30 years of experience assisting development organizations, governments, NGOs and community-based organizations in the design and implementation of strategies and programs to address poverty and social exclusion, and helping strengthen producer and community-based organizations to become viable partners in business.

-Member: Katherine DiMatteo is the Executive Director of the Sustainable Food Trade Association.
+Katherine DiMatteo is the Executive Director of the Sustainable Food Trade Association.
 She has worked in a variety of capacities within the organic industry since 1990.
 In addition, DiMatteo continues as a managing partner at Wolf, DiMatteo + Associates, a consulting firm whose specialists deliver effective strategies to help organic products and businesses grow.
 The former executive director of the Organic Trade Association from 1990 to 2006 was instrumental in shaping the outcome of the U.S. National Organic Program standards and the U.N.
 Codex guidelines for organically produced foods.

-Member: Merling Preza is the General Manager of PRODECOOP, an organization of 38 cooperatives in northern Nicaragua.
+Merling Preza is the General Manager of PRODECOOP, an organization of 38 cooperatives in northern Nicaragua.
 She has held various positions representing producers in certification bodies such as OCIA International, Fairtrade International, Fairtrade Foundation UK, and in International Cooperatives such as Pachamama, TWIN TRADING, Cafédirect, and COOPERATIVA SIN FRONTERAS.
 She was leader of the CLAC and RED CAFÉ de PP for many years.

 Fairtrade America's Advisory Council